Telephone numbers in Vietnam: Land lines

-To dial a number within the same province or city, only the phone number needs to be dialed.
+To dial a number within the same province or city, only the subscriber number is dialed.

-When dialing from a different province/city, follow the format 0 + Area Code + Phone Number.
+When dialing from a different province/city or from a mobile phone, the dialing format is 0 + area code + subscriber number.

-At the moment, area codes may have from 2 to 3 digits, while phone numbers may have from 7 to 8 digits, in total, the land line phone numbers in Vietnam have 11 numbers included trunk code (0).
+Area codes may have from two to three digits, while subscriber numbers may have from seven to eight digits, in total, the land line telephone numbers have 10 digits.

-The different area codes are described below.